From Green to Brown: The Chemistry of Tea Leaf Roasting Explained

 Stopping Oxidation: The Heat-Driven Flavor Seal

-After weighing antioxidant trade-offs in tea roasting, you’ll need to master how heat stops oxidation by deactivating enzymes.
+Roasting stops oxidation by denaturing oxidative enzymes at temperatures above 85°C, instantly halting the browning and degradation reactions that diminish tea flavor and freshness.
+After weighing antioxidant trade-offs in tea roasting, you'll need to master how heat stops oxidation by deactivating enzymes.
 High temps above 85°C denature oxidative enzymes, halting the chemical reactions that brown leaves or rot a bruised apple.
 Precision matters: too much heat ruins flavor; too little lets oxidation run.

 Adjust temps based on leaf tenderness—90–100°C for tender, 85–90°C for thick—while reducing water to 4–6% to lock in stability.
 Use charcoal ash (white-hot for 12 hrs) and bamboo baskets to distribute residual heat evenly, flipping every 30 mins for up to 12 hrs.
+Standardized tea preparation protocols recommend specific temperature ranges (ISO 3103, 2019) to ensure consistent results across brewing methods.

 Roasting converts amino acids and sugars, scrubbing raw grassiness and crafting a mellower, sweeter profile.
 Monitor duration: 4–6 hrs at 80–85°C, followed by 2–3 hrs at 75–80°C, seals flavor without bitterness.